GovReady/kelvin/README.md

 [Aqueduct](https://fedorahosted.org/aqueduct/) - Attempt to gather together automated changes to RHEL to meet government and Defense Department security compliance; uses bash and puppet.

 [NIST Checklist Program](http://checklists.nist.gov) - Official NIST program to promote hardened configuration checklists for software

+[Gauntlt](http://gauntlt.org) - "Gauntlt provides hooks to a variety of security tools and puts them within reach of security, dev and ops teams to collaborate to build rugged software.
+It is built to facilitate testing and communication between groups and create actionable tests that can be hooked into your deploy and testing processes."